-In his book, It Is Toward Evening, Vance Havner tells the story of a group of cotton farmers in the deep South.
-Year after year these men grew cotton.
-They put their profits back into it and set all of their fields in it.
+In his book It Is Toward Evening, Vance Havner tells the story of a group of cotton farmers in the deep South.
+Year after year these men grew cotton, put their profits back into it, and set all of their fields in it.
 Then tragedy struck in the form of the devastating boll weevil.
 All of the cotton was destroyed and it looked as if the farmers were headed for the poorhouse.

 Havner concludes the story by saying:

 The book of Genesis gives us the record of Joseph’s boll weevil experience.
-He was sold into slavery by his brothers (Genesis 37:12-36).
-He was taken from his homeland of Canaan and transported south to Egypt where he became the servant of Potiphar, the captain of Pharaoh’s guard (Genesis 39:1-6).
-He was falsely accused of rape by Potiphar’s wife (Genesis 39:7-18).
-He was thrown into Pharaoh’s prison where he remained for two years (Genesis 39:20-41:1).
+He was sold into slavery by his brothers (Genesis 37:12-36) and taken from his homeland of Canaan and transported south to Egypt where he became the servant of Potiphar, the captain of Pharaoh’s guard (Genesis 39:1-6).
+There, he was falsely accused of rape by Potiphar’s wife (Genesis 39:7-18) and thrown into Pharaoh’s prison where he remained for two years (Genesis 39:20-41:1).
 Talk about devastating times!

 But God took that whole experience and used it to bring incredible fruit from Joseph.
-After interpretting two dreams for Pharaoh, Joseph was made second in command of all Egypt (Genesis 41:1-46).
-Because of Joseph’s foresight and administrative skill, Egypt prospered through a seven-year famine (Genesis 41:48-57).
-Ultimately, because of his position in Egypt, he was able to reunite with his family and bring them from famine-ravaged Canaan to Egypt, where they thrived (Genesis 42:1-47:27).
+After interpreting two dreams for Pharaoh, Joseph was made second in command of all Egypt (Genesis 41:1-46), and because of Joseph’s foresight and administrative skill, Egypt prospered through a seven-year famine (Genesis 41:48-57).
+Ultimately, his position in Egypt allowed him to reunite with his family and bring them from famine-ravaged Canaan to Egypt, where they thrived (Genesis 42:1-47:27).

 Is a boll weevil experience pleasant?
 Certainly not.
 Is it something you want to volunteer for?
 Not if you have any sense.
 But is it something that God can use to make you a better servant?
 Most definitely.
 He won’t expect you to follow those farmers’ example and erect a monument to your experience, but He will expect you to see the value in the experience.
 And there will be value in it.
-The fact is, you will never produce a certain quality and quanitity of fruit in your life until your boll weevil wipes you out and you are forced to rethink the way you live.
+As a matter of fact, you will never produce a certain quality and quantity of fruit in your life until your boll weevil wipes you out and you are forced to rethink the way you live and serve.